This is an easy fruit salad with three kinds of fruit plus a creamy dessert sauce featuring fresh peach, yogurt and cream cheese!

 - Add the blueberries to the bowl.
 Use a zester or microplane to zest the lime into the bowl.
 Use a large spoon to gently mix everything together.

-Make the peach cream:
+Make the peach sauce:

 - Peel the peaches with a vegetable peeler.
 Use a paring knife to cut the flesh away from the pits.
 Place the peach flesh in a mini chopper or food processor and puree until the peaches are completely liquefied and smooth.